 Jill Biden tells military children at Marine Corps Reserve toy drive to remember that they are loved

-WASHINGTON -- Less than 10 minutes was all it took for a large pile of toys donated by the White House staff to disappear as Jill Biden and children from military families sorted them into boxes as part of the annual Marine Corps Reserve Toys for Tots campaign for less fortunate children.
+WASHINGTON -- Less than 10 minutes was all it took for a large pile of toys donated by the White House staff to disappear as Jill Biden and children from military families sorted them into boxes as part of the annual Marine Corps Reserve Toys for Tots campaign for the less fortunate.

-The White House is a longtime supporter of the program, which has been helping families for 77 years, since 1947, said.
-Lt.
+The White House is a longtime supporter of the program, which has been helping families for 77 years, said Lt.
 Gen. Leonard Anderson IV, commander of the U.S. Marine Corps Reserve.

 “We're making a significant impact right here in the nation's capital, where these toys will go to kids in need,” he said at a White House event hosted by the first lady.

-Last year, the program delivered more than 25 million toys to more than 10 million children nationwide, he said, “and this year we think we're going to set another record, so we're really excited.”
+Last year, the program delivered over 25 million toys to more than 10 million children nationwide, he said.
+“This year we think we're going to set another record, so we're really excited,” he said.

-Jill Biden told several dozen military children who sat directly in front of her on the floor of the East Room facing two large, glittering Christmas trees flanking the doorway that they are loved.
+Jill Biden told several dozen military children who sat in front of her on the floor of the East Room facing two large glittering Christmas trees flanking the doorway that they are loved.
 Her father and late son served in the military.

 “If you only remember one thing for the holidays, after all the wrapping paper is cleaned up, let it be this: You are loved,” she said.
 “There are so many people who care about you, from your family and your friends, from your teachers and your classmates, to the president and me.”